tianweiy/MVP/README.md

 ### Installation

 Please install [CenterPoint](https://github.com/tianweiy/CenterPoint/blob/master/docs/INSTALL.md) and [CenterNet2](https://github.com/xingyizhou/CenterNet2).
-Make sure to add a link to [CenterNet2](https://github.com/xingyizhou/CenterNet2/tree/master/projects/CenterNet2) in your python path.
+Make sure to add a link to [CenterNet2](https://github.com/xingyizhou/CenterNet2/tree/master/projects/CenterNet2) folder in your python path.
 We will use CenterNet2 for 2D instance segmentation and CenterPoint for 3D detection.

 ### Getting Started